 Mat Materials and Archivability

 Choose a mat which is not going to harm the print over time.
 There are 3 primary different types of mat materials: paper, alpha-cellulose, and rag.
 Paper mats are going to be your cheapest in quality and price.
 They are simply made from paper pulp.
 You want to stay away from the paper mat since overtime the acidity levels in these can harm the artwork in side.
 These are also typically the same mats found in cheap ready made frame kits you will see that the art and craft superstore or Walmart.
 The alpha-cellulose, made from wood pulp is engineered to be acid free while the rag mat is made of cotton which is naturally acid free.
-Incidentally most of our papers we print on are either alpha-cellulose or cotton which makes the prints more archival.
+Incidentally most of our papers we print on are also either alpha-cellulose or cotton which makes the prints more archival.
 Also, all our mats are of the alpha-cellulose variety, more specifically the brand is called Artique Conservation Matboard.

 Mismatched to Frame Size